damc/football/README.md

 Why is the last equation true?
 You can conclude the above equation mathematically from the previous equations.
 You can also realize this intuitively if you look above at what is _x_.

-The last equation is our model.
+The last equation is the model.
 The model is trained to predict the results of the matches (y) taking as an input the players in the match (_x_).

  The goal is to find _s_ such that the value of cost function which represents how much our estimated y differs from the real y on all data samples is the lowest.
 I used Keras library and SGD algorithm to achieve this goal.